Viscous heat backflow and temperature resonances in extreme thermal conductors

-\textit{Resonant amplification of temperature waves.---}The temperature waves observed in Fig.~\ref{fig:fig2} have a small amplitude and consequently are difficult to be detected in experiments.
-Nevertheless, they are expected to exhibit resonant amplification when driven with a perturbation periodic in time, and this could be exploited to facilitate their experimental detection.
-Therefore, we investigate quantitatively the behavior of the device in Fig.~\ref{fig:fig2} when driven with a periodic perturbation.
-Considering the analogies between temperature and mechanical waves, we applied to the device in Fig.~\ref{fig:fig2} a perturbation mathematically similar to the $(1,2)$ mode of a loaded rectangular membrane, \textit{i.e.} $\dot{q}(\bm{r},t){=}\mathcal{H} [\sin(\omega t){+}1] \exp\big[{-}\tfrac{(x{+}x_c)^2}{2\sigma_x^2}{-}\tfrac{y^2}{2\sigma_y^2}\big]{+}$ $ {+} \mathcal{H} [\sin(\omega t {+}\pi){+}1] \exp\big[{-}\tfrac{(x-x_c)^2}{2\sigma_x^2}{-}\tfrac{y^2}{2\sigma_y^2}\big]$.
+\textit{Resonant amplification of temperature waves.---}The temperature waves observed in Fig.~\ref{fig:fig2} have a small amplitude and consequently are difficult to detect.
+Nevertheless, they are expected to exhibit resonant amplification when driven by a perturbation periodic in time, and this could be exploited to facilitate their observation and control.
+Therefore, we investigate the behavior of the device in Fig.~\ref{fig:fig2} when driven by a periodic perturbation.
+Considering the analogies between temperature and mechanical waves, we applied to the device in Fig.~\ref{fig:fig2} a perturbation mathematically similar to the $(1,2)$ mode of a loaded rectangular membrane, i.e. $\dot{q}(\bm{r},t){=}\mathcal{H}{\cdot} [\sin(2\pi f t){+}1] \exp\big[{-}\tfrac{(x{+}x_c)^2}{2\sigma_x^2}{-}\tfrac{y^2}{2\sigma_y^2}\big]{+}$ $ {+} \mathcal{H}{\cdot} [\sin(2\pi f t {+}\pi){+}1] \exp\big[{-}\tfrac{(x-x_c)^2}{2\sigma_x^2}{-}\tfrac{y^2}{2\sigma_y^2}\big]$.
 This perturbation is always non-negative, representing the laser heating employed in experiments \cite{Huberman2019,Jeong2021,Ding2022}.
 Then, we monitored how the amplitude of the temperature oscillation, $a$, varies as a function of frequency, $f$.
-Fig.~\ref{fig:rect_freq} shows that the solution of the periodically driven VHE in natural graphite displays resonant behavior, \textit{i.e.} plotting the oscillation amplitude as a function of frequency, $a(f)$, we see a peak reminiscent of that observed in the frequency response of a driven underdamped oscillator.
-We highlight how the resonant behavior obtained from the viscous VHE is weaker than that obtained from the inviscid DPLE, while Fourier's law completely lacks resonant response (analogously to an overdamped mechanical oscillator).
-We also note that the analysis in Fig.~\ref{fig:rect_freq} improves upon previous studies based on the inviscid DPLE \cite{barletta_hyperbolic_1996,xu_thermal_2002,xu_thermal_2021} by providing insights into how the resonant behavior of temperature waves is affected by thermal viscosity.
-Finally, the inset shows that reducing isotopic-mass disorder in graphite yields a stronger VHE resonant response, and that analogous signatures are expected to emerge in h$^{11}$BN around $T{=}60 K$ and in slightly smaller (15$\mu m$-long) devices.
+Fig.~\ref{fig:rect_freq} shows that the solution of the periodically driven VHE in natural graphite displays resonant behavior, i.e., plotting the oscillation amplitude as a function of frequency, $a(f)$, we see a peak reminiscent of that observed in the frequency response of a driven underdamped oscillator.
+We highlight how the resonant behavior obtained from the viscous VHE is weaker than that obtained from the inviscid DPLE \cite{barletta_hyperbolic_1996,xu_thermal_2002,xu_thermal_2021}, while Fourier's law does not show a resonant response (analogously to an overdamped oscillator).
+Finally, the insets show that reducing isotope disorder in graphite yields a stronger VHE resonant response, and that analogous signatures are predicted in h$^{11}$BN around $60 K$ in 20$\mu m$-long devices.